 Ok so maybe you have used this thick mixture to make our lemon curd cake and you were blown away.
 Now you want to know what else can be baked if you make a larger batch next time?
 These are killer and always a hit when people come over.

 If you have the time you can make your own goop (we call it).
-I have a link to homemade lemon curd in the recipe card below.
+Our homemade lemon curd recipe is here.
 Want them done faster?
-I’ll share a link to where you can buy it already made below as well in the list of ingredients.
+You can buy a jar already made too or just use lemon pie filling in a can.
 You can adjust the tartness if made from scratch but I get it, time always doesn’t allow for that.

 We have done this two ways, with and without being rolled in powdered sugar first before baking.
 This one is without but you can follow our lemon crinkle cookies with cream cheese version with it on the outside.